aliceschulz/PatternAnalysis-2025_Fork/recognition/VQVAE_45324677/README.md

 In terms of measuring reconstruction fidelity, the Structural Similarity Index (SSIM) was used.
 This is a framework for assessing the similarity and visibility of differences between a 'distorted' image and a reference image, based on the degradation of or change in structural information [3].
 It holds a benefit over other metrics as it takes texture and structural information into account, and incorporates perceptual phenomena such as luminance and contrast [3].
 In the case of this project, the SSIM is measured in reference to the original uncompressed/unedited HipMRI image.

+For PixelCNN training, the cross-entropy loss was used, as the pixel 'classification' is considered a multi-class problem.

 ### Optimiser, and optimisation process

-The optimisation process utilises the Straight Through Estimator trick [4].
+The optimisation process utilises the Straight Through Estimator trick [4], which is implemented as part of the VectorQuantiser forward pass.
 As the latent space is discretised, gradients are not well-defined and so the backpropagation of gradients may fail.
 This step is required to allow backpropagation, by allowing the gradients to pass directly from the decoder input to the encoder output, skipping the non-differentiable vector-quantised component.

 The optimiser of choice was the Adaptive Moment Estimator (Adam) [5] for both the VQVAE and PixelCNN, due to its computational efficiency and favourable performance.
 It combines an adaptive learning rate with momentum.